-Financial outcomes are therefore an important outcome dimension.
-The outcomes in the welfare domain are not themselves reason for seeking to work overseas.
-They are, however, a necessary condition to achieve financial outcomes and maintain human wellbeing.
+We can group our hypotheses along two outcome domains.
+In general HSWs seek work overseas largely for financial reasons.
+Financial outcomes are thus of particular importance.
+Wellbeing of the HSW is the second important outcome domain since many HSWs.
 Many problems stand in the way of a "successful" stint as HSW overseas including expectations regarding the work to be done by an HSW, relationships with employers and relationships with the family left behind.
 Many issues results from cross-cultural differences, including religion, and socialization (norms, customs, ideologies, values).